K15t/viewport-cli/README.md

 ### Custom theme templates

 Theme templates are simply folders within in the `templates` folder in the `viewport-tools` installation directory.
-You can create your own theme templates just by creating a new folder or modify existing ones.
-You could place the resources you definitely need for every theme like JavaScript and CSS frameworks to your theme template.
-Or your could customise the build workflow, like adding a compression pipe to the images pipeline, or adding a linter to the scripts pipeline.
+You can create your own theme templates just by creating a new folder or modifying an existing one.
+For example, you could put in the resources you need for every of your themes like logos and icons, or the JavaScript and CSS framework you use.

+Also you can customise the build workflow by modifying the `gulpfile.js`.
+For example, you could add a compression pipe to the images pipeline, or a linter to the scripts pipeline.
+If you want to modify which file types and/or directories are used, edit the globs and directories inside the constructor of the `Paths` class.
+These values are used to compute the files and directories dynamically in every task.
+For example, you could restrict image file types to only be of type `.jpg` by modifying the `imagesGlob` to `[**/*.jpg]`.
+The globs are written relative to their respective directory, but computed relative to the CWD of the script.
+Be aware: also the glob passed to `upload()` is taken relative to the CDW, i.e. just '**' would upload everything including your `node_modules` folder ⚠️

 A theme template must contain a `package.json` and a `gulpfile.js`.
 These get filled with the information you provide when creating a new theme from that template.
 The `package.json` is filled with the theme data like name, version and description.
 The `gulpfile.js` is filled with the name of the selected target environment and the theme name.
 It's probably best to duplicate the "default" theme template and start to modify that.

-Note: Make sure to not change the declaration of the `themeData` variable in the `gulpfile.js` because this is where `viewport-tools` fills in the theme name and the selected target environment. ⚠️
+Make sure to _not_ change the declaration of the `themeData` variable in the `gulpfile.js` because this is where `viewport-tools` fills in the theme name and the name of the selected target environment. ⚠️

 ## Notes